Efficient & Correct Predictive Equivalence for Decision Trees: Additional Results

 \begin{proof} If $C_1,C_2$ are predictive equivalence then, by~\cref{prop:pe-xp}, $C_1,C_2$ have equal sets of (W)AXps.
 Given the definition of characteristic function~\cref{eq:ccf}, then the corrected SHAP scores will be the same. \end{proof}

-As argued earlier in this section, in practice appears harder to compute the Shapley values for \emph{every} instance than simply deciding predictive equivalence.
-However, \cref{prop:pe-sv} shows the connections that logic-based XAI reveals.
-Nevertheless, \cref{prop:pe-sv} is one example of several measures of importance that can be considered:
+As argued earlier in this section, in practice appears harder to compute the Shapley values for \emph{every} instance than simply deciding predictive equivalence. \cref{prop:pe-sv} shows the connections that logic-based XAI reveals.
+Furthermore, \cref{prop:pe-sv} addresses one example of several measures of importance that can be considered:

 \begin{remark} Following the framework proposed in~\citep{lhams-corr24}, \cref{prop:pe-sv} can be restated for several power indices studied in the context of a priori voting power~\citep{machover-bk98}, and generalized to the case of feature attribution in XAI by L\'{e}toff\'{e} et al.~\citep{lhams-corr24}. \end{remark}